Blog

 Natural regeneration is as old as woodland itself.
 It is how trees have reproduced, unassisted by people, throughout their millions of years of evolution.
 Yet, when establishing woodland in the UK, planting is the cultural norm.
 This isn’t the case across mainland Europe.
 There, foresters define two types of tree establishment:

-In recent British history, natural regeneration has occurred in some places, but it has usually been a side-effect of land abandonment rather than an active decision to create naturally-regenerated woodland (for example due to the reduction in traditional grazing of heaths and commons).
+In recent British history, natural processes have been allowed to happen in some places, but it has often been a side-effect of land abandonment rather than an active decision to create woodland (for example due to the reduction in traditional grazing of heaths and commons).

-In the past, natural regeneration of scrub and woodland has traditionally been viewed in a negative light, due to its association with neglect.
+In the past, natural regeneration of scrub and woodland has been viewed by some in a negative light, due to its association with neglect.
 However, the problems of biodiversity loss and climate change have now come to crisis point.
-We urgently need to start enacting the solutions, and we know that expanding tree cover will be a major one.
+We urgently need to start enacting the solutions, and we know that expanding tree cover will be a major one, with enabling more natural processes being a huge part of this.

 Credit: Richard Becker / Alamy Stock Photo

-Scientific evidence shows that the UK’s native tree species have a wide genetic diversity.
-Naturally regenerated trees show adaptation to locally prevalent environmental conditions, often surviving better than planted trees.
+Scientific evidence shows that the UK’s native tree species have a wide range of genetic diversity.
+Naturally regenerated trees show adaptation to locally prevalent environmental conditions such as drought, often surviving better than planted trees.
 New generations of trees are the offspring of those already thriving in the local area, making woodlands more resilient to a changing climate, pests and diseases.

 Credit: Matt Berry / WTML

-Natural regeneration can create more natural landscapes and species mixes, which can be far more beneficial for wildlife.
-Naturally regenerating trees also have more beneficial mycorrhizal (root) fungi, which help with water and soil nutrient uptake, and sharing resources between trees.
+Natural regeneration can create more natural landscapes with more diverse structure, which can be far more beneficial for wildlife.
+Naturally regenerating trees are likely to have more beneficial mycorrhizal (root) fungi, which may help with water and soil nutrient uptake, and sharing resources between trees.

 Credit: Ben Lee / WTML